Related Practice Areas

 Can I File a Lawsuit Against the Negligent Driver?

-With a personal injury claim, you may be able to recover costs associated with property damage as well as some more objective categories like pain and suffering.
+With a personal injury claim, you may be able to recover costs associated with property damage as well as some more objective categories like pain and suffering and recover lost wages.

 The more severe your injuries and the greater the impact the accident had on your life, the more likely you are to receive these additional damages.
 Other common examples include emotional distress, loss of enjoyment of life, and loss of a physical relationship with your spouse.